Dsc 1340 Edited Watermarked Titled

 That’s the other thing I love about this recipe.
 With most yeast breads, you have to be realllllly careful of the rising time.
 You always have to make sure that it rises just right— not too much or it will fall, and not too little or it won’t be soft and puffy.
 Which means, you usually have to be around to babysit the dough for an hour or two.

-But not this bread!
+But not this artisan bread recipe!
 Mix up the dough (and let’s review here– no mixer and no kneading!), and then let it just sit on the counter overnight.
 It can rest at room temp for 12-18 hours!!
 That’s a whole lot of time that you DON’T need to babysit dough.

 Ridiculously easy bread that is super crusty on the outside and steamy soft on the inside.
 You won't believe how fool-proof this recipe is!